Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: The languages

+The original languages $\olin$ and $\oalg$ made particular assumptions both on the reduction strategy and the handling of algebraic structure under the reduction.
+In this paper, we consider separately the distinction call-by-name/call-by-value and the distinction algebraic equality/algebraic reduction.
+We develop therefore four languages: a call-by-value language $\llineq$ with algebraic equality, a call-by-value language $\llinred$ with algebraic reduction, a call-by-name language $\lalgeq$ with algebraic equality and a call-by-name language $\lalgred$ with algebraic reduction.
+These four languages are summarised in Figure~\ref{tab:linalg}.

-The languages $\llin$ and $\lalg$ share the same syntax, defined as follows:
+The languages share the same syntax, defined as follows:

 where $\alpha$ ranges over a ring, the \define{ring of scalars}.
 We use the notation $M-N$ as a shorthand for $M+(-1).N$.
-Note that we could have asked for a semiring instead; in fact we shall see in Section~\ref{sec:conf} that the analysis we develop here can be adapted to semirings of scalars.
+Note that we could have asked for a semiring instead; in fact we shall see in Section~\ref{sec:consistency} that the analysis we develop here can be adapted to semirings of scalars.

-We provide a complete formalisation of the rewrite rules and show how they relate to each other.
-We summarise in Figure~\ref{tab:RW} all the rewrite rules that are being used.
+We summarise in Figure~\ref{tab:RW} all the rewrite rules.
 The rules are grouped with respect to their intuitive meaning.
 We use the usual notation regarding rewrite systems: Given a rewrite system $R$, we write $R^*$ for its reflexive and transitive closure.
 That is, $xR^*y$ is valid if $y=x$ or if there exists a rewrite sequence $x\,R\,x_1\,R\,\cdots \,R\,x_n\,R\,y$ linking $x$ and $y$.
 We write $\symclosure R$ for the symmetric closure of $R$, that is, the relation that satisfies $x\symclosure{R}y$ if and only if $x\,R\,y$ or $y\,R\,x$.

-The original languages $\llin$ and $\lalg$ made particular assumptions both on the reduction strategy and the handling of algebraic structure under the reduction.
-In this paper, we consider separately the distinction call-by-name/call-by-value and the distinction algebraic equality/algebraic reduction.
-We develop therefore four languages: a call-by-value language $\llineq$ with algebraic equality, a call-by-value language $\llinred$ with algebraic reduction, a call-by-name language $\lalgeq$ with algebraic equality and a call-by-name language $\lalgred$ with algebraic reduction.